doivglser/mindevenviro-fanciful/README.md

 Requirements:

 - A fresh base-install of Debian GNU/Linux 9 Stretch.
+- Choose netinst CD image, and burn it on a blank CD-R.
+- Debian mirrors: https://www.debian.org/releases/stretch/debian-installer/
 - While installing: crypt your drive, don't choose any desktop or servers, choose a root and an user password.
-- Debian mirrors: https://www.debian.org/releases/stretch/debian-installer/
 - Root access, to make an entry for $USER in the /etc/sudoers file
 - An Internet Connection